facephi/sdk-mobile-documentation/docs/ios/Capture_Component.md

 This command must have been executed **prior to the launch of the component**.

-To learn more about how to start a new operation, it is recommended to consult the documentation of ***TO DO: link***[1.5.X][EN] iOS Mobile SDK , which details and explains what this process consists of.
+To learn more about how to start a new operation, it is recommended to consult the documentation of [1.5.X][EN] ***<a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15" data-linked-resource-type="page">iOS Mobile SDK</a>***, which details and explains what this process consists of.

 ---